Candidate Care: The Secret To A Flawless Hiring Strategy

 Provide Stellar Feedback

-From an HR or recruiting point of view, you want your candidate to walk away feeling like they’ve received proper feedback.
+From a hiring managers point of view, you want your candidate to receive the best care available to them – especially feedback.
 The feedback that they can take and apply in their next job interview.
 Try not to focus too much on the negatives and point out what areas where they were strong in.

 Furthermore, look at how they can build upon those strengths.
 Make sure to keep your feedback brief and don’t get bogged down in the finer details.
 Most importantly, be honest and respectful.
 This will pay dividends later on down the line and will result in you providing a great candidate experience.